sofiamoniz/SPIMI/README.md

 5. `-c` or `--case-folding`: terms in index will be converted to lowercase.
 Default is false.
 6. `-rn` or `--remove-numbers`: terms that are just numbers will be removed from index.
 Default is false.
 7. `-a` or `--all`: includes options 3 to 6.
 Default is false.

+Generated files will appear in the root directory of the repository.

 ## Author